Brennen-Hill/Exosky/README.md

 ## Final Project
 https://shoebills-in-space.web.app/

+## Winner at Space Apps Chicago Hackathon
+The NASA Space Apps Hackathon is the largest global hackathon in the world.
+We designed our solution in the Chicago location, the largest location in the United States this year.
+We were one of three groups to win at NASA Space Apps Chicago.
+We were noted for having the best project presentation.
+Now we are waiting to see what happens at the global level.

 ## High-Level Summary
 We developed an interactive 3D starfield based on 5500 exoplanets and half a million stars from NASA and ESA databases.
 A user can draw constellations and travel to real-life exoplanets to see how the stars — and their constellations — change with perspective.
 The user can also take pictures of the stars as viewed from an exoplanet as well as any constellations they drew.